markomanninen/hyml/doc/index.rst

 Almost all-in-one example
 -------------------------

-First I'd like to show an example that uses most features included in the HyML module.
-Then I will go thru all presented features case by case.
+First, I’d like to show an example that presents the most of the features included in the HyML module.
+Then I will go through all the features case by case.

 .. code:: python